-Earlier today Disney Cruise Line announced that they will be sailing once again from the US with paying passengers starting in early August (just a few weeks away)!
-When sailings resume, things will be a little bit different and there will be additional requirements as part of Disney’s focus on health and safety.
+Disney Cruise Line then announced that they will be sailing once again from the US with paying passengers starting in early August 2021!
+With sailings resuming, things will be a little bit different and there will be additional requirements as part of Disney’s focus on health and safety.
 Some of those requirements relate to COVID-19 tests, and today we’re breaking down what you need to know.

-If you’re planning to go on a Disney Cruise when sailings resume in August, there are some important rules you need to know.
+If you’re planning to go on a Disney Cruise after sailings resume, there are some important rules you need to know.
 Some of these rules relate to COVID-19 testing.
 Specifically, all Disney Cruise Line passengers for upcoming ships will have to meet some COVID-19 testing requirements before leaving home and on embarkation day.
 Disney has also added some testing requirements on debarkation day for select cruises.
 Let’s break them down here.

 Before Leaving Home

 This is a third-party partner Disney Cruise Line is using for its COVID-19 testing and vaccination verification.
-Starting 33 days before your cruise, every guest has to log into Inspire Diagnostics’ Safe Passage site and create an account linked to their reservation.
+As early as 33 days before your cruise, every guest has to log into Inspire Diagnostics’ Safe Passage site and create an account linked to their reservation.
 Parents and guardians will have to make accounts on behalf of any minors in their travel party.

 UPDATE: Disney has since updated its website to note that “parents and legal guardians may use their own accounts to submit test results on behalf of their children.”